Tuesday, December 22, 2009

 Recycled Afghanistan Stories and Ideas

-- Afghanistan is corrupt and the election was likely stolen.
+I haven't written much not because I had nothing to say, but rather to avoid getting caught up in the tornado of voices, especially on Afghanistan.
+The news all seems recycled, and so do the ideas. - Afghanistan is corrupt and the election was likely stolen.
 We knew that was the case, and we knew the elections would probably be stolen.

 - Both Fareed Zakaria and Fred Kaplan had the same brilliant idea that we should simply throw money at the problem by bribing everyone and their brother in Afghanistan.